Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Cheapest Honda Civic Insurance
+How to Shop for Cheaper Honda Civic Insurance

-The next list is a recap of the data that was touched on above.
+The following list is a condensed summary of the ideas that were presented in the illustrations above.

-- Drivers age 20 and younger have the highest car insurance prices, as much as $483 per month if comprehensive and collision insurance is included
+- Drivers age 16 to 20 are charged the highest prices, with premiums being up to $484 per month if comprehensive and collision insurance is included

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.